SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 The festival began in 1995 as Brief Encounters a one-off event to mark the centenary of cinema, it proved successful so a decision was made to create an annual event.
 In 2001 Animated Encounters was set up as a separate festival to run 6 months prior to Brief Encounters.
 In 2006 the two festivals united as Encounters Short Film and Animation Festival.

-Dave Taylor-Matthews (Operations Manager); Rich Warren (Festival Director)
+Dave Taylor-Matthews (Festival Producer); Rich Warren (Festival Director)

 • Submissions are open to short films from every genre including animation, documentary, drama, experimental, music or artist film.